 Women's Basketball vs. No. 4 Notre Dame (USATSI)

-Jennifer Hoover is in her second season as head coach of the Demon Deacon program in 2013-14.
+Jennifer Hoover is in her fourth season as head coach of the Demon Deacon program in 2015-16.
 She was named the school's 10th women's basketball coach in May of 2012.
 Hoover came to Wake Forest after one season as the head women's basketball coach at High Point.

 The Deacons finished with a 13-19 record in Hoover's first season at the helm in 2012-13.
-The team won an ACC Tournament game for the fifth-straight season, the longest such streak in school-history.
 She also guided the Deacs to an 80-72 victory at No. 18/20 Florida State, marking the school's first victory on the road over a ranked team since 1996.